What is the unified field?

 "The first person who raised Unified Field Theory was, as far as I am aware, Issac Newton (On the Shoulders of Giants, p.1146).
 The second was Michael Faraday.
 Einstein was only the third, at best, and he did not accomplish it before his death.
 The Unified Field Theory can only be reached by analysis of Newton's and Faraday's intuition and premonition."

 Does this mean his mathematics is wrong?
-No. We know there is absolutely nothing inherently flawed about the unified field equations he produced.
-Einstein did the right thing.
-Unfortunately, his decision to rely on mathematics turned out to be his undoing in the end.
+No. We know there is absolutely nothing inherently flawed about the unified field equations.
+Everything Einstein did to his equations is correct.
+The problem is in the amount of time needed to solve the equations and find suitable interpretations for any solutions he can find.
+Unfortunately, Einstein's decision to rely on mathematics turned out to be his undoing in the end.
 Time is short, and so much work was required to find reasonable solutions that can hopefully be tested experimentally in order to show the veracity of his theory.

 Never mind.
 There is still hope for all of us.
 Mathematics is just one beast.
 There is, of course, the concept behind the reason why Einstein decided to unify the two fundamental fields of electromagnetism and gravity in the first place, and with it the picture that we can apply through our imagination.
 The picture associated with this concept is actually quite sound, and very simple.
 Just like his mathematics, there is nothing inherently wrong with the concept that ultimately led him to make the ambitious decision to marry the two fields.
-The picture he found and ruminated over for many years is fundamentally correct because he could not find anything to distinguish the properties of the two fields in any real-life way.
-As we know, the electromagnetic field can move uncharged matter.
+The picture he found and ruminated over for many years is correct because he could not find anything to distinguish the properties of the gravitational field from the oscillating electromagnetic field in any real-life way.
+This includes the fact that the oscillating electromagnetic field can move uncharged matter.
 In which case, how can any scientist distinguish this observation from a gravitational field?
 You can't.
 As a result, he realised there had to be a link between the two fields.
 As you have seen, and have been told in any physics textbook, light can move both charged and uncharged matter.
 Fair enough for charged matter, but why on earth would it need to move uncharged matter?
 What is the point of nature duplicating the same “move uncharged matter” behaviour using light when we already have the gravitational field doing the exact same work?
 Assuming the gravitational field is a real and distinct force of nature, it seems pointless for nature to be duplicating a function in the electromagnetic field that already exists in another field.

 Here lies the fundamental question Einstein had in his mind: why should the electromagnetic field act in a manner that is so very much like, or virtually indistinguishable from, the gravitational field when you allow this moving field to interact with uncharged matter?

 Or maybe there is meant to be a clue here?
-Who knows?
 Perhaps it could test the fundamentals of physics in terms of a better understanding of the mysterious gravitational field.
 Certainly Einstein saw it.
-Not Faraday or Newton.
-Sure, you can say some great scientists must stand on the shoulders of other great men in science, but at some point you also have to jump off the shoulders of a great person like Newton and make the giant leap into a new electromagnetic world where even potentially the gravitational field may not exist.
+Not Faraday nor Newton.
+Sure, you can say some great scientists must stand on the shoulders of other great men in science, but at some point you must also be prepared to jump off the shoulders of a great person.
+In the case of the gravitational field, there is now the strong possibility that the field does not exist.
+If this is true, one has to move away from Newton and make the giant leap into a new electromagnetic world.
 Sorry Newton, but someone has to make the giant leap of faith and apply some good mathematics and/or solid rational imagination to find out.
 Einstein focused on the mathematics.
 We focus on the imagination.
 In other words, you can’t simply build upon other people’s work all the time.
 Or else you could have a situation where it is like applying one bandaid on top of another and not really getting to the source of the bleeding problem.
 In fact, all you are doing is allowing the infection to persist and even spread, and so requiring more bandaids to be added thinking it is making a difference (and so hold up the current scientific knowledge, flawed as it is), or at least stemming the flow of blood from the wound.
 But what people do not realise is that it is making the whole thing more fragile and ready to fall down and with it pull off the scab and reveal a bigger wound that we are suppose to be understanding in the first place and figuring out why we have this wound (i.e., why scientists are still figuring out what the gravitational field is to this day and still unable to unify it with other forces of nature), only to have to re-apply more bandaids (from the work of other great men) to the open wound and still not properly heal it.

 In our opinion, our research suggests it is far better to get to the source of why the wound exists and make sure the foundations are right.

-In the world of physics, it is a discipline that has the power to do this fundamental work underpinning all of science, so long as physicists ask the right questions, and then we can do the testing (sometimes more so than simply relying on mathematics for all the answers) to find out.
+In the world of physics, it is a discipline that has the power to do this fundamental work underpinning all of science.
+So long as physicists ask the right questions, there is no reason why we cannot test the new electromagnetic approach to solving problems in physics (sometimes with out imagination more so than simply relying on mathematics for all the answers).

-First question to ask, "Could there be a link between the gravitational field and the electromagnetic field?"
+First question to ask is, "Could there be a link between the gravitational field and the electromagnetic field?"

 Might as well do an experiment to find out.
 For example, what would happen if we eliminated the electromagnetic field inside a near perfect symmetrical metal “Faraday” box?
 What would this mean for the gravitational field?
 How can we test the effect of a reduction in the gravitational field inside the box prior to opening it up and checking the results?

-Second question to ask, "Why should the electromagnetic field behave like the gravitational field?"
+Second question to ask is, "Why should the electromagnetic field behave like the gravitational field?"

-Now here is where we can apply “some mathematics” and certainly our imagination to think of situations involving the gravitational field and find out how possible it is for the electromagnetic field to perform the same kind of work.
-How would this be achieved?
-Can it be tested experimentally?
-What can our simplified mathematics show in terms of the scale of the electromagnetic forces and can they match closely to the forces exerted by the so-called gravitational field through Newton’s laws?
+No one knows, unless of course, there never has been a gravitational field.
+In other words, the electromagnetic field has been the fundamental energy for moving solid matter.
+Not sure about this?
+Maybe it is time we apply “some mathematics” and use a bit of imagination to think of situations involving the gravitational field and find out how possible it is for the electromagnetic field to perform the same kind of work.
+What can our simplified mathematics tell us in terms of the scale of the electromagnetic forces being applied on solid matter and other radiation, and can they match closely to the forces exerted by the so-called gravitational field through Newton’s laws?
+And can it be tested through an experiment?

 There are more questions you can ask in this area.
 This is just the beginning.

 Is it, or is it not, possible for electromagnetism to do away with the theoretical scaffolding of the gravitational field erected by Newton (other than as a legacy of his brilliant early start thinking into the problem of gravity) and so show the true electromagnetic masterpiece underlying the entire Universe as we know it?
-We will find out very soon.
+The answer may already have arrived.

 Didn't Einstein express doubt about his work?

 Yes, Einstein did express some doubts in his own work.
 It just wouldn’t be Einstein if he didn’t.
-Indeed, it is natural for any scientist to question his own work in case something comes along to cast possible doubt on certain ideas.
-The question is, which theories was he referring to when Einstein questioned some aspect of his work?
+It is natural for any scientist to question his own work in case something comes along to cast possible doubt on certain ideas.
+The question is, which theories was Einstein referring to when he questioned some aspect of his own work?

-The General Theory of relativity would have to be an example where Einstein did express some doubts about his work.
+The General Theory of Relativity is one example where Einstein did express some doubts.
 Whilst his theory is noted for being reasonably accurate in predicting light bending around astronomical objects such as the Sun, self-collapsing high mass-energy density regions to form alleged singularities at the heart of black holes, and the accelerating motion of astronomical objects causing a dragging of space-time, to name a few, it is still not quite a complete theory.
 Of major concern for him at the time was why he was not able to explain the nature of space-time itself and in a real-life sense through a familiar natural phenomenon other than to believe there had to be a mysterious energy flowing through space and one whose density would affect the strength of the gravitational field?

-Of course, history tells us that Einstein's concerns were well justified and careful thinking on his part eventually led him to the creation of his Unified Field Theory after discovering something special about radiation.
+As you can see, Einstein would always doubt his work.
+But the critical thing is, he always went ahead to improve on what he did when he saw a solution.
+This is what led him to create his Unified Field Theory.
+It is all because he discovered something special about radiation.
 He felt a better understanding of the nature of radiation and its hidden properties was the key to appreciating how the curvature of space-time could affect the strength of the gravitational field.
 Yet even when he did include radiation into his General Theory of Relativity to create his Unified Field Theory, Einstein continued to have doubts about how he could prove what he did and why he felt it was important for physics to follow his approach.
-Indeed, there is every likelihood that he may have already worked out just how much the electromagnetic field was contributing to the creation of the gravitational field.
-Maybe the electromagnetic field was the source of the gravitational field?
-The question for Einstein was how could he prove it?
+Of biggest concern to him was how to explain the gravitational field?
+He must have realised how much the electromagnetic field was contributing to the creation of the gravitational field.
+He could not deny it.
+But the question on his mind was, could the electromagnetic field be the source of the gravitational field?
+In other words, is the gravitational field created entirely by the electromagnetic field?
+Even if he could take the next step of saying the two fields are the same after conducting a thought experiment to analyse the nature of uncharged matter, Einstein still wanted to know how he could prove it.
 Should he use more mathematics considering the difficulty in proving his idea through experiments?

-Or was Einstein simply bogged down with the problem of how to separate the gravitational field from the electromagnetic field in order to see what is going on and he tried to rely too much on mathematics to find a solution?
+It seems to be that Einstein was bogged down with the problem of how to separate the gravitational field from the electromagnetic field in order to see what is going on, and he tried to rely too much on mathematics to find a solution.

 As we learn from history, Einstein wrote to his friend Michael Besso in 1954 on the problem he was having with the Unified Field Theory: